Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Modeling the non-stationarity for parameter estimation

-We do not introduce any non-stationarity in the detector $E_3$.
-We use $B_0=0.8$ for this simulation.
-Notice that all these non-stationarities will have different effect in the fractional SNR difference of the detector network.
+These injections are different from ones used in single-detector SNR cases in table \ref{table:nonstationary_scenarios}.
+We use $B_0=0.8$ for all the injections described above.
+It is essential to understand that the overall change in fractional SNR across a network of detectors, caused by different periods of non-stationary behavior, will differ from that of an individual detector.
+Dealing with non-stationary noise in a detector network is more complicated due to the correlation between various parameters and the unique non-stationary characteristics of each detector.
+However, we can still keep track of the non-stationarity in individual detectors, create a pseudo-\ac{psd} for each detector based on the reference signal, and use it for \ac{pe}.

-We do Bayesian parameter estimation, using publicly available code PyCBC Inference~\citep{Biwer:2018osg}.
-We use uniform priors in detector frame chirp mass $\mathcal{M}$, mass ratio $(q=m_1/m_2); m_1>=m_2$, comoving volume, and time of arrival $t_c$.
+We do Bayesian \ac{pe} using publicly available code PyCBC Inference~\citep{Biwer:2018osg}.
+We use uniform priors in detector frame chirp mass $\mathcal{M}$, mass ratio $(q=m_1/m_2); m_1\geq m_2$, comoving volume, and time of arrival $t_c$.
 We use the isotropic prior for RA, dec, inclination angle, and polarization.
-We use TaylorF2 waveform model \citep{Blanchet:1995ez, Faye:2012we} implemented in \textsc{LALSuite} \citep{lalsuite} to simulate the signal to be injected in the noise, and for recovery while doing parameter estimation.
-To estimate the likelihood function, we make use of the heterodyne likelihood model described in ~\citep{Cornish:2010kf,Finstad:2020sok,Zackay:2018qdy}.
-To reduce the computational costs, we use the sample rate of 1024 to generate the data.
-We use low frequency cutoff $f_{low}=5.1$ Hz for $CE^{U,A}$ and $f_{low}=5$Hz for $ET$, and high frequency cutoff $f_{high}=512$ Hz for all detectors to estimate likelihood function.
+We use the TaylorF2 waveform model \citep{Blanchet:1995ez, Faye:2012we} implemented in \textsc{LALSuite} \citep{lalsuite} to simulate the signal to be injected in the noise, and for recovery while doing \ac{pe}.
+We estimate the likelihood function using the heterodyne likelihood model described in ~\citep{Cornish:2010kf, Finstad:2020sok, Zackay:2018qdy}.
+We use the sample rate of 1024 Hz to reduce computational costs to generate the data.
+We use low-frequency cutoff $f_\mathrm{low}=5.1$ Hz for CE detectors and $f_\mathrm{low}=5$Hz for ET, and high-frequency cutoff $f_\mathrm{high}=512$ Hz (for the full \ac{pe} run) for all detectors to estimate likelihood function.
+A significant contribution of the SNR for a BNS signal comes from the inspiral part.

+Apart from the full \ac{pe} runs, we also do the \ac{pe} runs for scenarios where a pre-merger localization alert can be created.
+It is done by doing this analysis introducing a cutoff at a high frequency consistent with the time to merge.
+For example, from the time-frequency track of the signal in figure \ref{fig:signal_track}, the cutoff frequency of $\approx10$ Hz corresponds to 1000 seconds before the merger.
+To create a pre-merger alert for this signal 1000 seconds before the merger, we must do a fast \ac{pe} with a high-frequency cutoff of less than 10 Hz.
+To produce pre-merger localization posterior samples, we introduce a cutoff at a high frequency consistent with the time to merge.